Special Education Teachers

 Special Education Teaching (SET) Model – Post Primary

-The SET Model (Special Education Teacher Model) for Post Primary Schools in Ireland is a framework used to allocate additional teaching resources to support pupils with special educational needs (SEN) in mainstream settings.
+The SET Model is a framework used to allocate additional teaching resources to support pupils with special educational needs in mainstream schools.

 Special Education Teachers